bigskysoftware/hypermedia-systems-book/ch11-hyperview-a-mobile-hypermedia.typ

 />
 ``` ]
 1. The name used when serializing data from this input
-2. The style class applied to the UI element
+2. The style applied to the UI element
 3. The current value set in the field
 4. A placeholder to display when the value is empty